JaoShiGitHub/pokemon-search/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Usage

+- Navigate to the home page.
+- Enter the name or ID of a Pokémon in the search bar.
+- Click the "Search" button to view details about the Pokémon.
+- Use the search bar on the details page to search for another Pokémon.

 ## Learn More About Next.js

 Take a look at the following resources: